Dillenburg: Transport

 The bypass on Federal Highway (Bundesstraße) B277 opened in April 2007.
 It is a tunnel under the Schlossberg, bypassing the historic Old Town with its timber-frame houses and it was one of Germany's biggest tunnel projects.
 As a result of the bankruptcy of the contractor for the works, Walter Bau, completion of the project was delayed by more than a year.

 Dillenburg station is on the Dill line, part of the original Cologne-Gießen Railway.
 It runs from Gießen to Siegen and connects central Hesse with the Rhineland and the Ruhr.
-The Heller Valley Railway, runs from Betzdorf via Burbach to Dillenburg.
+The Heller Valley Railway (RB96), runs from Betzdorf via Burbach to Dillenburg, RB95 from Siegen Hbf to Dillenburg.
+RB95 and RB96 are operated by Hessische Landesbahn (HLB), section DreiLänderBahn.
 The Dillenburg station was once a major freight terminal for iron mining in the Schelderwald.